p8p-client/p8p/README.md

 # P8P - PHP Client for Kubernetes

+> **⚠️ Development Status**
+>
+> This project is under active development and is not yet ready for production use.
+> APIs and features may change without notice.

 P8P is a PHP SDK for interacting with Kubernetes APIs.
 It automatically generates strongly-typed PHP classes from Kubernetes OpenAPI specifications.

 ## 📚 Documentation